 Character page for The Good Place.

 WARNING!
-Only spoilers for season 3 are marked!
+Only spoilers for seasons 3 and 4 are marked!
 Beware of major spoilers!

 Doug & Donna Shellstrop